Department of Design and Environments

 Credit arranged

-Capstone Studio proposal development requiring systematic approach to the development of project proposal in preparation for IAD 452.
-8 week course.
+Capstone studio proposal development requiring systematic approach to the development of project proposal in preparation for IAD 4520.
+Typically Offered: Fall.

 This course aims to provide a foundation of business knowledge that will prepare design students to work in management.
 Class based on lectures and case studies.